Awsomeman328/APSly2/README.md

 ### Playing a game
 1. Start the game in PCSX2.
 2. Start the Sly 2 client from the Archipelago launcher, and connect to the multiworld.
-3. Ensure that the "Press START" message has changed before playing.
+3. Ensure that the "Press START ..." message has changed before playing.
 4. Start a new game.

 ## Skipping the intro
 If you want to skip the intro, do the following:
-- Start a new game.
-Wait until the first binocucom section is finished.
-- Save and quit the game.
-- Resume the game.
-You probably need to load it from the menu, as pressing start might load another save file.
-  - It's okay if the game loads into the start menu.
-The game should be loaded.
 - Use the `/menu` command in the client.
-- Double check that the pause menu has the "Save and Exit" option.
+- In the Options menu, use the "Save Game..." option to re-enable the save file.

 Simply skipping to the menu without saving first will make saving impossible.